You don’t always have to make a living with your art, you can, however, heal yourself with writing, painting, and creating.

-My mum passed away nearly three weeks ago at the time of writing.
+My mum passed away nearly a year ago.
 I have found great comfort in creativity.
 The time we had together before she passed is to be cherished forever.
 Much healing was achieved for us both, and some people have commented that my presence with her in the last two weeks of her life helped her to pass to the next realm peacefully.
 Happily, we enjoyed some good laughs in her final days.

 The last message I received from my mum was a text the day before she died, “I could live forever with you.”

 “Sorry about your mum.
 Amazing that you channelled that into creativity,” people wrote to me.